Rudd-O/saltstack-automation/formulas/plone/README.md

 The `container` formula sets up one or more Plone deployments with independent data folders.
 These are configured as dictionaries under the `plone:container:deployments` pillar.

+A command `reset-plone-instance` is provided which resets the data of any deployed Plone instance based on the data of any other Plone instance (by default `master`).
+The name of the instance to reset must be provided as the first parameter, and the name of the base instance can be provided as the second parameter.

 ## Sample pillar for a complete Plone formula

 A machine that runs this formula could use the following pillar (listing some, non-exhaustive